exasol/terraform-aws-exasol-test-setup/README.md

   *.lock.hcl
   generated/
   ```
-* Get an Exasol license and save it as `exasolution.lic`
 * Now run `terraform init` and `terraform apply`.
 Terraform will now create the cluster.
 That takes about half an hour.

     Additionally it might be required to specify your AWS profile selected in file `~/.aws/config`: